Skip to content

 if discard_disconnected_vertices:

-schema.remove_disconnected_vertices()
+disconnected = schema.remove_disconnected_vertices()

-def create_patterns(
+def create_bindings(

 self,